Sharmamayankkkk/CODSOFT/README.md

 # Codesoft Company Internship Projects Repository
-Welcome to the Codesof Company Internship Projects Repository!
+Welcome to the Codes of Company Internship Projects Repository!
 This repository contains several projects completed during my internship at Codesoft Company.
 Below is a brief overview of each project:

 ## 1. Password Generato
 The Password Generator project is a Python application that generates strong and random passwords for users.
 Users can specify the length of the password.